Plutonomicon/plutonomicon/vulnerabilities.md

-## Denial of Service

-there are many attacks that might be used to break all or part of a Validator in Plutus:=

-### UTXO Value size spam AKA Token Dust attack
+## UTXO Value size spam AKA Token Dust attack

 _the UTXO of too many tokens_  (or a single AssetClass with a large amount of tokens) - where a single utxo carries hundreds of unique tokens with different CurrencySymbols and/or TokenNames until it's representation approaches the 16kb limit,  this is then placed in a Validator in such a way that one or more Redeemers will need to consume this utxo,   blocking transactions on that Redeemer/Validator.

 Also see: [Min-Ada-Value Requirement](https://cardano-ledger.readthedocs.io/en/latest/explanations/min-utxo.html) - a minimum ada value is required on all UTXOs, which scales with UTXO size.
 This may mitigate protocol tx sizes somewhat.
 A similar calculation could be used on-chain to produce a size heuristic.

+### Solution

+Don't allow arbitrary value to be put in trusted places.

-### Large Datum size
+## Large Datum size

 _the Datum of too much size_ - similarly, Datum on a UTXO which is of an inappropriately large size which _needs_ to be consumed for a transaction on a critical redeemer to succeed.

+### Solution

+Make sure not to use infinitely sized data types, or take and infinitely sized one and limit it in some way.

+## Lack of staking control

+Protocols must ensure that staking is determined by the protocol for funds held by the protocol.
+For example, a Uniswap-style DEX must not allow users to arbitrarily change the staking address of the pool.

-### EUTXO Concurrency DoS
+## EUTXO Concurrency DoS

 Blocking EUTXOs could be repeatedly spent with a trivial transaction, potentially locking out a whole protocol.
 Even scalable solutions could be vulnerable to this in a distributed manner.